mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 ```

 And when we serve the app we are greeted by the friendly face of Tomster but it
-doesn’t do much yet, before we get into adding pages and component, I wanted a
+doesn’t do much yet, before we get into adding pages and components, I wanted a
 point out a couple of small “quality of life” adaptations to make the workflow
 easier going forward.